 Arizona State University welcomes home school students and recognizes the unique academic experiences these students contribute to our rich, scholarly environment.
-We have a growing community of home school students who thrive in the ASU environment.
+We have a growing community of home-educated students who thrive in the ASU environment.

 We understand that your academic background differs from students who attended public, private or charter schools.
 While our general admission requirements and application are geared toward students who have attended a high school, as a home school student, you can easily fill out the application and then include additional information to accurately demonstrate your accomplishments.